Maher-Guerfali/PeterSenkelThePool/README.md

 # Products API

-A RESTful API for managing products with search, pagination, and validation capabilities.
-Built with Node.js, Express, TypeScript, and MongoDB.
+A RESTful API for managing food and beverage products with search, pagination, and validation capabilities.
+Built with Node.js, Express, TypeScript, and MongoDB for modern food service and restaurant supply chains.

 ## Features